 In this last case, the optional second laptop supports a second switcher control panel - for an audio engineer, for example.
 It also provides a separate interface and hard drive for serving video files (reducing CPU cycles on the first laptop), or a home for our iTV-Rundown program scheduler with iTV-Prompter software.
 We equip the second laptop with another USB-powered 16" monitor

-In 2013, we took our second working prototype to Harvard University's Loeb Center where Harvard-Radcliffe Dramatic Club students were presenting a play called Conspiracy.
+In 2013, Bob and grandson Carter took our second working prototype ITV-Studio 0002 to Harvard University's Loeb Center where Harvard-Radcliffe Dramatic Club students were presenting a play called Conspiracy.
 Normally no photography or video is allowed in the Loeb.
-But the student director, Caleb Thompson '14, got special permission from the play's author, Loring Mandel to allow filming.
+But the student director, Caleb Thompson '14, got special permission from the play's author, Loring Mandel to allow filming, and the Harvard Professor of English who oversees the Loeb Center approved the exceptional recording.

-Carter and friend Andrew Ocejo tested the entire setup on our conference table.
+Carter Doyle (right) and friend Andrew Ocejo tested the entire recording setup on our conference table.

 Six videographers seated at various spots in the audience each had a Sony DV Handicam with a Lilliput monitor showing them a multiview of the others' cameras and who was on preview, who was on program.
 Since the director could not speak in the quiet auditorium, simple instructions were given in advance to the videographers, "If you are on preview or program, keep following your actor.
 If you are not, try to find a shot that is different from those two, and we might move you to preview for our next take."